Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 8.md

 ***Cycle 8, April 2024***

 *For those who prefer speech / video to text, feel free to start with the video at the bottom of the page.
-It was unscripted and shot on the road in a single take, please excuse the rough edges and dust as we get off the ground.
-The invitation, materials, and onboarding process will be continuously improved.*
+It was unscripted and shot in a single take, please pardon the rough edges and dust as we co-create.*
 ### A Moment of Destiny

 Humanity is at a pivotal point in its Journey.
 The path we are collectively on isn't working.
 As we face into the [[Meta Crisis]], it is apparent that the systems, institutions, and ways of being that led us here can't carry us forward to [[The Future]] we dream of—a world filled with peace, justice, abundance, opportunity and freedom for our children and future generations.
 Despite our vast diversity, we share a common [[Vision]] for [[The Future We Seek]], and understand the [[Wisdom, Principles, and Values]] that must guide us there.